 If you are married, it’s important to discuss how to maximize Social Security benefits should one spouse die.
 When one person dies, the widow or widower can receive the deceased spouse’s benefits instead of their own if the benefits are higher than what they were receiving before.
 So it makes sense for the higher-earning spouse to retire later so that when two Social Security checks coming to the household become only one, the surviving spouse will receive the greatest benefits possible.

-4. Move to an Area With a Lower Cost of Living
+Move To an Area With a Lower Cost of Living

 Your Social Security benefits will stretch further when your cost of living is lower.
 If you live in an expensive location, consider moving to a place where you can live on only a social security check.
-Cities like Tuscon, Ariz. and Reno, Nev. have warm weather and plenty to do for retirees, plus their cost of living is low.
-And in Reno, rent is under $1,000 a month.
+Cities like Tuscon, Arizona and Reno, Nevada have warm weather and plenty to do for retirees, plus their cost of living is low.

 To make the most of your Social Security income, it’s best to pay off all debts, including credit card bills and mortgages, before retiring.
 This way you can focus on putting your benefits towards what you need day-to-day, rather than spending it on things you purchased in the past.